kyverno/community/GOVERNANCE.md

 ### Purpose

-The purpose of the Steering & Oversight Committee (“the Committee”) is to provide an invite-only, external-facing governance body that
+The purpose of the Steering & Oversight Committee (“the Committee”) is to provide an external-facing governance body, composed of members elected and appointed from the broader Kyverno ecosystem that

 -   helps ensure Kyverno remains sustainably maintained, healthy and relevant in the cloud-native ecosystem,